cecat/MyHASS/_posts/DRAFT-JAN2026.md

 ## IoTorero Addressable Strip Controller (w/ build-in microphone)

 I ordered the
-(<a href="https://www.athom.tech/blank-1/ethernet-wled-esp32-addressable-dmx-led-strip-controller" target="_blank" rel="noopener noreferrer">IoTorero Controller</a>)
+<a href="https://www.athom.tech/blank-1/ethernet-wled-esp32-addressable-dmx-led-strip-controller" target="_blank" rel="noopener noreferrer">IoTorero Controller</a>
 from
-(<a href="https://www.athom.tech" target="_blank" rel="noopener noreferrer">Athom Tech</a>), which
+<a href="https://www.athom.tech" target="_blank" rel="noopener noreferrer">Athom Tech</a>x
-I have ordered from in the past as they have lots of nice HASS-friendly devices including Tasmota and WLED.
+I have ordered from them in the past as they have lots of nice HASS-friendly devices including Tasmota and WLED.
 They are in China but shipping is cheap and pretty quick (about a week).

 Initial testing suggests that either something is wrong (or I am doing something wrong), or that this device does not have the capacity for even one of my 50-LED WS2811 outdoor light strings.
 I am interacting with their support team via emaail and they are quite responsive.
 Given that they are surprised it's not working for me I am hopeful that the problem is either a bad unit or operator error on my part (though it's a pretty simple device so the latter would surprise me!).